Swader/nofw/README.md

-## NOFW skeleton
+# SitePoint Skeleton Application

-A lightweight (relatively, compared to modern frameworks) no-framework skeleton app with login / registration functionality.
+A lightweight (relatively, compared to modern frameworks) skeleton app with login / registration functionality.
 Useful for framework-agnostic tutorials.

+---

+> The biggest difference when compared to typical frameworks is full support for a front-end build toolchain **entirely without NodeJS**, so you can be sure your builds will *always* work, and work well.
+See below for more info.

+---

-It includes the following out of the box:
+It includes the following out of the box (detailed descriptions of features are lower in this document):

 - Routing via ["nikic/fast-route"](https://github.com/nikic/FastRoute) - see `app/routes.php`
-- Dependency Injection via ["php-di/php-di"](https://github.com/PHP-DI/PHP-DI) - see `app/config.php`
+- Dependency Injection via ["php-di/php-di"](https://github.com/PHP-DI/PHP-DI) - see `app/config/config_*.php`
 - View (template) engine via ["twig/twig"](http://twig.sensiolabs.org/)
 - Sign Up / Log in functionality via ["psecio/gatekeeper"](https://github.com/psecio/gatekeeper) (see `.env` for MySQL credentials and `phinx.yml` for migration info) - currently hard-coupled into app
 - Password reset email via Mailgun and Guzzle (see `.env` for where to put Mailgun key and domain and see `Views/emails/forgotpass.twig` for email template)
 - Flash messages via ["tamtamchik/simple-flash"](https://github.com/tamtamchik/simple-flash), see master layout for where they're displayed, and `config.php` for where they are passed into Twig if they exist.
 In `config.php` you can also define a custom pre-made style to the templates - many popular CSS frameworks are supported.
-Defaults to Foundation.
+Defaults to [SemanticUI](http://semantic-ui.com).
-- Validation with ["respect/validation"](https://github.com/Respect/Validation) (usage example in AuthController - currently hard-coupled to app)
 - Annotation-based ACL (for controlling access to classes and methods, not routes) via [SitePoint/Rauth](https://github.com/sitepoint/Rauth)
-- Automatic image resizing for media queries via [league/glide](http://glide.thephpleague.com) - see below for explanation
 - User management: as a demonstration of controllers and some basic CRUD operations, see the `UsersController` which provides user and group CRUD.
+- [Optional] Automatic image resizing for media queries via [league/glide](http://glide.thephpleague.com) - see below for explanation
+- [Optional] Validation with ["respect/validation"](https://github.com/Respect/Validation) (usage example in AuthController - currently hard-coupled to app)
+- [Optional] Cronjobs via [Jobby](https://github.com/jobbyphp/jobby/) and built-in cronjob CRUD (see `/admin/crons` when logged in)
+- [Optional] Basic database access via [CakeORM](http://book.cakephp.org/3.0/en/orm) - default connection defined in `app/config/connections/default.php`.

-Additionally, the project includes support for an optional front-end workflow without NodeJS and NPM: full build chains and file watchers included.
-For more information about this approach, see [FRONTEND.md](docs/FRONTEND.md).
+**Additionally**, the project includes support for an optional front-end workflow without NodeJS and NPM: full build chains and file watchers included.
+For more information about this approach, see [here](docs/FRONTEND.md).

 ## Prerequisites